 Do you accept insurance?

-Unfortunately, Bicoastal Psychology does not accept insurance.
-We can provide you with a superbill to submit for possible reimbursement.
+Dr. Esses does not accept insurance.
+She can provide you with a superbill to submit for possible reimbursement.

 back